 Can there be different default settings for different grade levels?
 Currently, there can only be one default for the district.

 What happens if the district default settings is turned off for certain grade levels?
 For example: District default setting is Mean, but Mean is turned off for 8th grade...
 The default setting for 8th grade will be Most Recent.
 If Most Recent is also turned off, it would then be Mode, followed by Highest, then Decaying Average.

 Are mastery settings available in student and parent accounts?
 Yes - parents and students can filter between any available mastery settings in the gradebook.

 Is it better to have all Mastery Settings turned on, or to limit them to one or two?
-That is truly dependent on district preference, but here's some advice from our Otus Tech Coaches: during onboarding (when you first begin using Otus), it may be beneficial to have more than one setting on, so teachers can experiment with student data using the different settings.
+That is truly dependent on district preference, but here's some advice from our Otus Client Experience Partners: during onboarding (when you first begin using Otus), it may be beneficial to have more than one setting on, so teachers can experiment with student data using the different settings.
 If it seems to be more confusing than helpful in the long run, limiting the mastery settings to one or two might be best for your district.